THOMASELOVE/432-classes-2025/projectB/README.md

-04-23 | Olivia Lindberg | "Health and Adoption Outcomes for Long Beach Rescue Cats" 04-23 | Toni Shoyinka <br /> and <br /> Harshita Kumar | "Exploring Factors That Affect the Taste of Coffee Beans" 04-23 | Leia George | "Social Determinants and Mental Health Outcomes in U.S. Adults Surveyed in 2022"
+04-23 | Olivia Lindberg | "Health and Adoption Outcomes for Long Beach Rescue Cats" 04-23 | Toni Shoyinka <br /> and <br /> Harshita Kumar | "Exploring Factors That Affect the Taste of Coffee Beans" 04-23 | Leia George | "Social Determinants and Mental Health Outcomes in U.S. Adults Surveyed in 2022" 04-23 | Arya Patel | "Predictors of Surgical Treatment Timing and Survival Outcomes in <br /> Sebaceous Carcinoma Patients"